Deepanshu47-droid/spring-STS/README.md

 🔹 Look at the console logs for errors.

-🔹 Ensure that the request body is in valid JSON format.
+🔹 Ensure that you're using a PUT request, not GET or POST.